akshat-005/My-Notes/readme.md

 ### Using GitHub for my Personal Note-taking

 This is my first GitHub commit.
 -I am learning how to make a commit on GitHub and use it as my personal notetaking software.
+[Here](./notessyntax.md) You can find how and why these features were used.
 -It also has a feature to add links and reirect you to different pages.
 For creating the clickable link we enclode within "[]" and then the "()" contain the actual link.
 -Another cool feature is that you can make a table or chart format sort of using pipeline. "|"